Gabi-Gindoff/PITA-repository/README.md

 - Establish a platform that can be expanded with more capabilities over time

-## Backend - Database

-The database is currently being hosted locally on Gabriella's laptop using the MySql command line.
-The database will have information related to the Penn State Abington IT Department such as connecting to the wifi, troubleshooting with the projects, instructions on the WePaw printing system, and other common topics that student workers are frequently asked about.

 ## Repository Structure

 In our main branch we have the following:
-- `WeeklyReports`: Contains our markdown files for our weekly updates.
+- `WeeklyReports`: Contains our markdown files for our weekly updates
-- `README`: High level description of our project.
+- `README`: Top level description of our project

 We plan to add the following branches:
-- `frontend`: Contains frontend code (TypeScript, HTML, CSS).
+- `frontend`: Contains frontend code for the webpage that will house the chatbot
-- `database`: Includes database-related files and documentation.
+- `backend`: Includes database-related files and documentation - database will include data regarding common tech issues such as printing using WePaw, connecting to the wifi, installing university software, two factor authentication, etc.
-- `chatbot`: Houses chatbot code and Llama configuration.
+- `chatbot`: Houses chatbot code and Llama configuration
-- `docs`: Documentation files, including setup and usage guides.
+- `docs`: Documentation files, including setup and usage guides

-## Team
+## Project Team

+Frontend Engineers:
+- Adam Christopher
+- Harkaren Kaur
+- Treasure Davis

+Backend Engineers:
-- Gabriella Gindoff - Backend Engineer
+- Gabriella Gindoff
-- Elizabeth Johney - Backend Engineer
+- Elizabeth Johney
-- Katherine Banis - Backend Engineer
+- Katherine Banis
-- Adam Christopher - Frontend Engineer
-- Treasure Davis - Frontend Engineer
-- Harkaren Kaur - Frontend Engineer

 ## Documents